prasoongautam/Priority-Process-Runner/README.md

 # Priority-Process-Runner

-Run npm i and after that run npm testto check the code
+Run npm i and after that run npm test to check the code